Frequently Asked Questions

 Do you have emergency hours?

 Chats Dental does not have emergency hours however, we always try our best to fit an emergency appointment into our busy schedule to help people in need.
-We do offer extended hours on Tuesdays (last appointment at 7 pm) to cater for those who can only come for their dental appointments after hours.
+Please contact us immediately to enquire about an emergency appointment.